pupilfirst/pupilfirst/docs/exporting_data.md

 # Exporting Data

-PupilFirst has a robust data export feature that'll let you pull data out of the PupilFirst platform, and into a spreadsheet.
+Pupilfirst has a robust data export feature that'll let you pull data out of the Pupilfirst platform, and into a spreadsheet.
 This allows you to come up with your own analysis of the student data from a course.

 ![Course exports interface](https://res.cloudinary.com/sv-co/image/upload/v1574318122/pupilfirst_documentation/exporting_data/exports_page_aamvez.png)